The Beneficial Aspects of Massage

 • It acts as a “mechanical cleanser” pushing along lymph and hastening the elimination of wastes and toxic debris.

-• It relaxes muscle spasm and relieves tension.
+• It relaxes muscle spasms and relieves tension.

 • Massage improves muscle tone and helps prevent or delay muscular atrophy resulting from forced inactivity.